MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/behavioral-blocking-containment.md

 ## Examples of behavioral blocking and containment in action

-Behavioral blocking and containment capabilities have blocked attacker techniques such as the following ones:
+Behavioral blocking and containment capabilities have blocked attacker techniques such as the following:

 - Credential dumping from LSASS
 - Cross-process injection